blockchainofthings/Catenis-API-Docs/source/includes/authentication.md

 <aside class="warning">
 The virtual device's API access secret carries many privileges, so be sure to keep it secret!
 Do not share it in publicly accessible areas such as GitHub, client-side code, and so forth.
 </aside>

+### Public API methods

+A few Catenis Enterprise API methods are public and do not require any authentication.
+The end user can access these services by simply making a request to the API method's URL as he or she would normally do when accessing a Web page.

+Unlike regular (private) API methods, public API methods are not called for a given virtual device.
+No virtual device is required, and the end user does not even need to have a Catenis client account.

 ## Usage